Nukesor/hetznerbot/README.md

 ## Installation and starting:
+**This bot is developed for Linux.**

+Windows isn't tested, but it shouldn't be too hard to make it compatible.
+Feel free to create a PR.

+Dependencies:
+- `poetry` to manage and install dependencies.
+- Hetznerbot uses sqlite by default

-Clone the repository:
+1. Clone the repository:

-    % git clone git@github.com:nukesor/hetznerbot && cd hetzner
+        % git clone git@github.com:nukesor/hetznerbot && cd hetznerbot

-Now copy the `hetzner/config.example.py` to `hetzner/config.py` and adjust all necessary values.
-Finally execute following commands to install all dependencies and to start the bot:
+2. Execute following commands to install all dependencies and to initialize the database:

-    % make
-    % source ./venv/bin/activate
-    % ./initdb.py
+        % poetry install
-    % ./main.py
+        % poetry run initdb.py

+3. Either start hetznerbot once or copy the `hetznerbot.toml` manually to `~/.config/hetznerbot.toml` and adjust all necessary values.
+4. Start the bot: `poetry run main.py`